 In a worst-case scenario, if your mom files for bankruptcy, state law provides some level of protection for their residence.

-- Downsizing doesn’t always save as much as people
+- Downsizing doesn’t always save as much as people expect.

 By the time real estate commissions, closing fees and sales tax, if applicable, are paid, sellers can lose 10 percent or more off the top of the home sale.
 Then factor in fees, closing costs and moving expenses to get into a new residence.
 Downsizing only makes sense when people move to a substantially more economical living situation.